THE BATTLE OF CRMS - HUBSPOT VS SALESFORCE

 To help, we’ve evaluated the critical categories according to a 5 point scale, with 5 being excellent and 1 being extremely poor.

-If you don’t need to paying for the bells and whistles then there’s certainly little downside with the HubSpot CRM.
+If you don’t need to be paying for the bells and whistles then there’s certainly little downside with the HubSpot CRM.
 However, if your business model and processes are so unique and complicated then the extra investment required for Salesforce customisation is worthwhile.
 In our experience we see this is reflected in the users of each platform, where HubSpot is very well suited to SMEs and Salesforce towards larger enterprises.